02 May 2009

 The jockey's colorful silks were beautiful as the horses, yet the whole atmosphere stuck me straight away as sordid.
 We went out in the ran and stood under umbrellas, trackside, near the finish line.
 When the horses passed, the ground beneath thundered.
 I learned that the newer tracks are softer because the horses break their legs.
 I learned that the horse’s ankles are roughly the same size as mine, only they carry way more weight.
 Add to that a jockey, with a crop and a need for speed.

---as we had on the drive to the track--with no saddle, no jockey, no whip.
+I'll admit that watching the horses run full tilt was fascinating, but nowhere near as captivating as seeing them canter across the open fields--as we had on the drive to the track--with no saddle, no jockey, no whip.
 I grew anxious, afraid a horse would slip on the track.

 My brother breeds, raises and trains horses.
 He insists they are smarter than dogs.
 Horses are prey animals, he's taught me, with enormous capacity for awareness.
 I hated the idea of the pressures on the race horses.
 Add to that a betting scene, with all the attendant smarmy details.
 The event, for me, grew increasingly harrowing; I used the inclement weather as as excuse leave early.